 Strengths Weaknesses strengths in the company weaknesses in the company Here you take a close look at the home-made cor These result logically from your planned venture.
-Opportunities Threats
+Opportunities Threats opportunities in the environment dangers in the environment Here you show the opportunities and risks your c ompany is confronted with.
 You cannot influence all the factors.
 However, you can be prepared.